Follow Us On

 - Our Material World: Hands-on activities and discussion facilitate an examination of resource consumption and standard of living in various countries around the world.
 For 6th-8th grades.

 Hungry Planet: Students examine food consumption, comparing how and what people eat, while thinking about the relationship between food and solid waste generation.
 For 6th-8th grades.
-SPRING ONLY

 - Living Lightly on the Earth: This program examines how we can treat our earth with respect!
 Students explore the consumer choices that we make every day, and the thought processes behind our decisions.
 For high school students.